Wednesday, June 10, 2026

 My list

 “Get off the ground” – One or both feet will be off the ground when striking and in many cases, it will be both feet.
-This is not insisting on a vertical jump, but more so just being “off the ground”
+This is not insisting on a vertical jump, but more so just being “off the ground”.
+Start by “loading the rear leg as you pull the elbow back”

 “Throw” – As a basic, all novice/beginner overheads should be performed with a throw.
 To do otherwise creates many issues that will hinder development.
 The size and speed of the throw are another important and complementary discussion.